skeletonlabs/skeleton/.changeset/cool-glasses-grow.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: Tree-view relational updates are now working as expected.
+bugfix: Updates to the relational Tree View now work as expected